alvinylt/pda-java-demo/README.md

-# Implementation of PDA with Java Tokeniser and Parser
+# Pushdown Automata with Java Tokeniser and Parser

-This repository contains a Java tokeniser and parser which demonstrate the implementation of formal grammar and a pushdown automaton.
+This repository contains a tokeniser and a parser with Java which demonstrate the implementation of formal grammar and a pushdown automaton.

 The example grammar has the following production rules:
 - $S \to \epsilon$